 Combine the two aspects and you get the Beethoven Bewegt (Beethoven Moves) exhibition.
 Concocted together with the Archive of the Gesellschaft der Musikfreunde in Vienna and curated by Andreas Kugler, Jasper Sharp, Stefan Weppelmann and Andreas Zimmermann, it offers the KHM’s own particular hommage to the master in the year of his 250th birthday.

 The essence of the exhibition is to juxtapose displays and installations that create dialogues and connections between Beethoven (his music and personality) and various works of art drawn from different genres and media.
 So you can “see” and “experience” Beethoven as much as “listen” to him.

 As well as drawing on Beethoven-related material, the exhibition presents, for example, paintings, sketchbooks, sculptures, and videos.

 The eclectic mix of artists so featured includes historical figures like Turner, Cossiers, Goya, Rodin, and Caspar David Friedrich, as well as contemporary creators like Idris Khan, Jorinde Voigt or Anselm Kiefer.
 Expect visual or conceptual art from such as Rebecca Horn, John Baldessari or Guido van der Werve.
-There’s even a performative sculpture from Tino Sehgal.
+There’s even a performance piece created by Tino Sehgal.